-The Buzdar trial excluded patients with a history of uncompensated congestive heart failure or a cardiac ejection fraction less than 45%; Finher excluded subjects with cardiac disease (including cardiac failure of any degree, arrhythmia requiring regular medication, and myocardial infarction within the previous 12 months); HERA and NOAH excluded patients with LVEF<55%.
+The Buzdar trial excluded patients with a history of uncompensated congestive heart failure or a cardiac ejection fraction less than 45%; Finher excluded subjects with cardiac disease (including cardiac failure of any degree, arrhythmia requiring regular medication, and myocardial infarction within the previous 12 months); HERA and NOAH excluded patients with left ventricular ejection fraction (LVEF) <55%.
 However the numbers of patients excluded from these trials for cardiac or any other reasons were not stated.